augle-me/developer-docs/developer/apps/design/direct-apps.md

 ---
-layout: 'doc'
+layout: 'developer-doc'
 sidebar: 'developer-apps'
 id: 'design'
+title: Overview of Direct Apps
 ---

-# Overview of Direct Apps

 Direct apps, one of the primary app types supported by Augle and the only other type is Via Apps.
 Direct apps gives a developer more freedom to work on the Augle Platform, because they are developed and deployed